-As explained in Section 5.5.1, for the paged virtual-memory schemes (Sv32x4, Sv39x4, and Sv48x4), the root page table is 16 KiB and must be aligned to a 16-KiB boundary.
+As explained in Section 8.5.1, for the paged virtual-memory schemes (Sv32x4, Sv39x4, Sv48x4, and Sv57x4), the root page table is 16 KiB and must be aligned to a 16-KiB boundary.
 In these modes, the lowest two bits of the physical page number (PPN) in hgatp always read as zeros.
-An implementation that supports only the defined paged virtual-memory schemes and/or Bare may hardwire PPN[1:0] to zero.
+An implementation that supports only the defined paged virtual-memory schemes and/or Bare may make PPN[1:0] read-only zero.

 The number of VMID bits is UNSPECIFIED and may be zero.
 The number of implemented VMID bits, termed VMIDLEN, may be determined by writing one to every bit position in the VMID field, then reading back the value in hgatp to see which bit positions in the VMID field hold a one.
 The least-significant bits of VMID are implemented first: that is, if VMIDLEN > 0, VMID[VMIDLEN-1:0] is writable.
-The maximal value of VMIDLEN, termed VMIDMAX, is 7 for Sv32x4 or 14 for Sv39x4 and Sv48x4.
+The maximal value of VMIDLEN, termed VMIDMAX, is 7 for Sv32x4 or 14 for Sv39x4, Sv48x4, and Sv57x4.